disesdi/disesdi.github.io/1/pufs.md

 UAS and IOT devices also share a common characteristic of being resource-constrained;<sup>[5]</sup> that is, these devices often have physical size and, in aerospace applications in particular, weight considerations.

-These considerations co-exist and interact with the need for optimizing computational performance on already small devices.
+These considerations co-exist and interact with the need for optimizing computational performance on what are often already small devices.

 Due to the combination of security needs and resource constraints, authentication of these systems is of particular interest.